swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 	for child in children {
 		if !visited.contains(child) {
 			dfs(child, stack + child)
 		} else if inStack.contains(child) {
 	      print(stack)
 		}
 	}

 	inStack.remove(root)
 }

 ```

 #### Summary

 Thank you for reading it!
 I hope it somehow was helpful to you.
-In terms of any questions please email me ;)
+In terms of any questions please email me: bartlomiej.woronin@gmail.com ;)